 Seasonal hydrological forecasts (SHF) have the ability to predict principal changes in the hydrological environment such as river flows and groundwater levels weeks or months in advance.
-This has the potential to benefit humanitarian action and economic decision-making, e.g. to provide early warning of potential flood and drought events, assist with water quality monitoring, and ensure optimal management and use of water resources for public water supply, agriculture, and industry (Chiew et al., 2003; Arnal et al., 2017; Li et al., 2017; Meißner et al., 2017; Turner et al., 2017).
-SHF systems covering a range of spatial scales have been developed - Hydrological Outlook UK forecasts at a national level (Prudhomme et al., 2017; CEH, 2018) - while the Copernicus European and Global Flood Awareness Systems (EFAS and GloFAS) provide operational forecasts over larger scales (JRC, 2018a, b).
-Recent research has demonstrated improvements in SHF quality, including increased accuracy out to 4 months for high-flow events during the winter in Europe (Arnal et al., 2018; Emerton et al., 2018).
+This has potential to benefit humanitarian action and economic decision-making e.g., to provide early warning of potential flood and drought events, assist with water quality monitoring and ensure optimal management and use of water resources for public water supply, agriculture and industry

+- (Chiew et al., 2003; Arnal et al., 2017; Li et al., 2017; Meißner et al., 2017; Turner et al., 2017).
+Recent research has demonstrated improvements in SHF quality[‡] (Arnal et al., 2018; Emerton et al., 2018) and SHF systems covering a range of spatial scales have been developed Hydrological Outlook UK forecasts at a national level (Prudhomme et al., 2017; CEH, 2018), while the Copernicus European and Global Flood Awareness Systems (EFAS and GloFAS) provide operational - 25 forecasts over larger scales (Bartholmes et al., 2009; Smith et al., 2016; Arnal et al., 2018; Emerton et al., 2018; JRC, 2018a,b).
+Recent research has demonstrated improvements in SHF quality[†], including increased accuracy out to 4 months for high flow events during the winter in Europe (Arnal et al., 2018; Emerton et al., 2018).

-There is growing interest in SHF amongst policy-makers and practitioners; however, in many cases, there is limited information about whether SHF products are actually being used.
-Research output has focused largely on technical system development and improvements to forecast skill (see the review by Yuan et al., 2015), with relatively fewer studies exploring how users engage with and apply SHF to inform decisions (see Crochemore et al., 2015; Viel et al., 2016).
-Many seasonal forecasting studies, including those investigating the application of seasonal meteorological forecasts (which provide information about future weather variables, rather than hydrology more specifically), have identified forecast uncertainty, whereby forecast skill and sharpness decrease with increasing lead time (Wood and Lettenmaier, 2008; Soares and Dessai, 2015), and how this uncertainty can be communicated effectively as key barriers to use (Arnal et al., 2016; Vaughan et al., 2016).
-Non-technical factors, including the level of knowledge and training required to interpret and apply SHF information effectively (Bolson et al., 2013; Soares and Dessai, 2016), the visualization, format, and compatibility of the information provided (Fry et al., 2017; Soares et al., 2018), and the level of communication between different users in the water sector and between research developers and practitioners (Golding et al., 2017), have all been found to act as both barriers and enablers, depending on the user group in question.
+There is growing interest about SHF amongst policy-makers and practitioners, however, in many cases, there is limited information about whether SHF products are actually being used.
+Research output has focused largely on technical system development and improvements to forecast skill[†] (see review by Yuan et al., 2015), with relatively fewer studies exploring how users engage with and apply SHF to inform decisions (see Demeritt et al., 2011; Ramos et al., 2013; Crochemore et al., 2015; Viel et al., 2016).
+Many seasonal forecasting These studies, including thoseplus others investigating the application of seasonal meteorological forecasts[†] (which provide information about future weather variables, rather than hydrology more specifically), have consistently identified forecast uncertainty[†], whereby forecast skill and sharpness[†] decreases with increasing

+- 5 lead time[†], as a key barrier to use (Wood and Lettenmaier, 2008; Soares and Dessai, 2015; Arnal et al., 2016; Vaughan et al., 2016), and how this uncertainty can be communicated effectively as key barriers to use (Arnal et al., 2016; Vaughan et al., 2016).
+Non-technical factors including the level of knowledge and training required to interpret and apply SHF information effectively (Bolson et al., 2013; Ramos et al., 2013; Soares and Dessai, 2016), the visualisation, format and compatibility of the information provided (Fry et al., 2017; Soares et al., 2018) and the level of communication between different users in the - 10 water sector and between research developers and practitioners (Golding et al., 2017), have all been found to act as both barriers and enablers depending on the user group in question.